CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 **There is more information about the marking and assessment processes on the [Assessment Information page](/assessment).**

+## Mark Scheme

+### Is there a difference in the mark scheme for CS and Maths and CS?
+No, it's the same marking scheme.
+For the Maths and CS Short Project, your markers will know it's a 20 credit project and mark it accordingly

+## Marking Process

+### What happens if my project cannot go public?
+In this case, please talk to us before submission.
+We will require you to submit the dissertation to us via email (you can upload an empty pdf to the submission point) as otherwise the paper will go into TurnItIn's public repository.
+We will ensure that only you, the supervision team, and the markers have access to the project and it will be clear that the project will be private.

+### How much detail will my markers read the papers I am citing?
+Markers will spot check cited papers to make sure that they exist and are relevant.
+Otherwise, markers may not read papers if you have summed them up nicely in a way that relates well to your project, they may read only the abstract of a cited paper, glance through it briefly, or read it in detail if it is highly relevant to the project so they can understand what you have done.

+## First Marker

 ### If I have a supervisor who is not in the School of Computer Science, can they be my first marker?
 No, we require that first markers are those within the School of Computer Science.

+### If I have a second supervisor, who will be the first marker?
+Normally, this will be the first supervisor, but it is up to your first and second supervisors to decide who will be the first marker.

+### How much help should my supervisor give me?
+We expect students to take ownership of their project and direct this, and the [mark scheme](assessment#mark-scheme) even has sections discussing this (e.g. 60-69: Some self directed work with significant supervisor input).
+Supervisor input is when they take an active role throughout the project, asking them for guidance or to help when you are stuck is not significant input and should not be considered stopping you from getting an 80+, you supervisor is a resource for you to use to make your project even better!

+## Second Marker

 ### Who will be my second marker?
 Your second marker will be someone who knows enough about your subject to mark your project.
 We will tell you who your second marker is halfway through TB2, and you will have a chance to talk to them about your project on or around Poster Day.